 How Do I Get My Website Found by AI Search Engines?

-A plain English guide to getting your business mentioned by ChatGPT, Google AI Overviews, Perplexity, and other AI search platforms.
-No jargon, just clear steps.
+A plain English guide to getting your business mentioned by ChatGPT, AI Overviews, Perplexity, and other AI search platforms.

-Getting found by AI search engines comes down to five things: making your site accessible to AI crawlers, clearly stating what your business does, structuring your content as questions and answers, getting mentioned on other websites, and submitting your site to Bing.
+Five things matter.
+Make your site accessible to AI crawlers.
+State clearly what your business does.
+Structure content as questions and answers.
+Get mentioned on other websites.
+Submit your site to Bing.
 Most businesses can do the basics for free in an afternoon.

 1. Make your site accessible to AI crawlers

-AI platforms send automated programs (called crawlers) to read your website.
+AI platforms send crawlers to read your website.
 If your site blocks them, those platforms will never know you exist.

 The fix is simple.
-There is a file on your website called robots.txt that controls which crawlers can access your content.
-You need to make sure it allows GPTBot (ChatGPT), ClaudeBot (Claude), PerplexityBot (Perplexity), and Google-Extended (Gemini and AI Overviews).
+A file called robots.txt controls which crawlers access your content.
+Make sure it allows GPTBot (ChatGPT), ClaudeBot (Claude), PerplexityBot (Perplexity), and Google-Extended (Gemini and AI Overviews).

-If you are not sure whether your site blocks these crawlers, check our robots.txt guide for the exact settings to copy.
+Not sure whether your site blocks these crawlers?
+Check our robots.txt guide for the exact settings to copy.

 2. Tell AI what you actually do

-AI search engines work by understanding what your business is about and matching you to questions people ask.
-If your website homepage says "Welcome to our company" instead of "We are a commercial solicitor in Manchester specialising in property law" then AI has nothing to work with.
+AI search engines understand what your business does and match you to questions people ask.
+If your homepage says "Welcome to our company" instead of "Commercial solicitor in Manchester specialising in property law", AI has nothing to work with.

 Be specific.
-Your H1 heading (the main title on each page) should clearly state what you do, who you help, and where you are based.
-Write it the way you would explain your business to someone at a networking event.
+Your H1 heading should state what you do, who you help, and where you are based.
+Write it as you would explain your business at a networking event.

 3. Structure your content as questions and answers